COVID-19 pandemic in North Rhine-Westphalia: February 2020

-On 15 February, some 300 people met in the densely packed citizencenter of Gangelt, Heinsberg (district), North Rhine-Westphalia for a carnival celebration.
+On 15 February, some 300 people met in the densely packed citizen center of Gangelt, Heinsberg (district), North Rhine-Westphalia for a carnival celebration.
 Bernd B., at this point already infected with SARS-CoV-2, performed onstage with his dance team.

 On 25 February, a 47-year-old man, later identified as Bernd B., tested positive in Erkelenz, Heinsberg.
 He was previously treated at University Hospital of Cologne on 13 and 19 February for a pre-existing medical condition.
 41 medical staff members and patients were identified to have had contact with him at the hospital; one person from medical staff showed symptoms and tested for SARS-CoV-2.

 On 26 February, his wife, a kindergarten teacher, tested positive; both were isolated at University Hospital of Düsseldorf.
 His colleague and her partner also tested positive.

 On 27 February, Heinsberg confirmed 14 new cases, 9 from Gangelt, 2 from Selfkant, one from the city of Heinsberg, one from Düsseldorf and one from Herzogenrath.
 Multiple cases were linked to the Gangelter Carnival.
 All of them were placed in home isolation.
 This brought the current total to 20 cases in the district.
 A medical doctor in Mönchengladbach tested positive and was quarantined at home.
 He had attended the same carnival event in Gangelt.

 On 28 February, Aachen confirmed the first COVID-19 case in the region, a woman from Herzogenrath (Aachen district), who had attended the carnival event in Gangelt on 15 February and underwent home isolation.
 Heinsberg confirmed 17 new cases, bringing the current total to 37 cases in the district.

 On 29 February, the number of confirmed cases in Heinsberg rose to 60.
 Additionally, one case was confirmed in Bonn, 3 more in the Aachen district (one in Aachen and two in Würselen), and one in Lüdenscheid.
 Cologne, Mönchengladbach and Duisburg also each reported two cases.
 The first cases in Münster were confirmed.